About The Project

 Volunteers are met on arrival into Delhi and taken to the volunteer house where they can meet with their hosts and fellow volunteers.
 The following day (Monday) an orientation session is held to introduce volunteers to the programs and their new environment.
 The session will cover safety, transportation, basic culture and history and is a chance to get to know other volunteers and the local team and ask any questions you may have.

-Volunteers in Delhi also have the option of joining the one week orientation program before starting their placement.
+Volunteers in Delhi also have the option of joining the one week orientation program before starting their placement (see details in the Additional Info. section).

 - Arrival Day: SUNDAY 6:30AM - 10PM